Southwest Baptist University

-Southwest Baptist University (SBU) is a private Baptist university in Bolivar, Missouri, United States.
+Southwest Baptist University (SBU) is a private university in Bolivar, Missouri, United States.
 It is affiliated with the Missouri Baptist Convention, which is part of the Southern Baptist Convention.
 In 2023, it had a total enrollment of 2,168 students.

 History

 Abner S. Ingman and James R. Maupin founded Southwest Baptist College in 1878 in Lebanon, Missouri.
 The Lebanon campus originally had an enrollment of 60 students and six faculty.
 The college lasted one year before the city decided it no longer wanted it.
 When news got out that the college would be moving, the southwest Missouri communities of Aurora, Monett, and Bolivar attempted to attract the college.
 In 1879, the state of Missouri chartered the school and it moved to Bolivar.
 The college went through many financial difficulties in the early part of the twentieth century.

 On June 1, 1910, at 11:00 am., the fire that would destroy the campus started.
 The fire broke out under suspect circumstances, leading some to believe arson was the cause.
 Bolivar citizen firefighters tried to put out the fire, but the water supply ran dry, and at 2:00 pm the fire engulfed the whole campus.
 Losses were estimated at $20,000.
 The college was rebuilt, and reopened in 1913.

 Southwest Baptist University was granted an exception to Title IX in 2015, allowing it to legally discriminate against LGBT students for religious reasons.

-In November 2021,the school's accreditor, the Higher Learning Commission, placed it on probation for being in noncompliance on criteria related to governance, academic freedom, and effective leadership.
+In November 2021, the school's accreditor, the Higher Learning Commission, placed it on probation for being in noncompliance on criteria related to governance, academic freedom, and effective leadership.
 In November 2023, the Higher Learning Commission removed the university from probation.